 We do not envisage that any decisions will be taken about Data Subjects using automated means.
 However, we will tell them if this position changes.

 In order to undertake our Firm Activities, we may have to share personal information about Data Subjects with third parties, including third-party service providers.

 We require third parties to respect the security of personal information about Data Subjects and to treat it in accordance with the law.

-We may transfer personal information about Data Subjects outside the EU.
+We may transfer personal information about Data Subjects outside the UK.
 If we do, Data Subjects can expect a similar degree of protection in respect of their personal information.

 We do not sell personal information about Data Subjects to any third party.

 Why might we share personal information about Data Subjects with third parties?

 We may share personal information about Data Subjects with third parties where required by law, where it is necessary for us to perform a contract with a Data Subject relating to our Firm Activities, or where we have another legitimate interest in doing so.